SC Films is an International Sales, Distribution, Finance and Production Company founded by Simon Crowe and Matthew Joynes.

 Matthew is currently based in LA and is involved extensively in new tech businesses and film production.
 Recent successes include: Apple gaming tool ‘Gamevice’, tablet ‘Wikipad’ and the recently launched ‘Gaming Hall of Fame’ for gamers and VR.

-Matthew recently produced two films: ‘Stolen’ starring Nic Cage, and ‘Bullet’ starring Danny Trejo.
+Matthew has also produced two films: ‘Stolen’ starring Nic Cage, and ‘Bullet’ starring Danny Trejo.

 Fumie Suzuki Lancaster